VikasMRam/GymAdmin/README.md

 # Monorepo for react projects

-Individual folders in packages folder will have different projects or packages(eg: web, mobile).
+Individual folders in packages folder will have different projects or packages(eg: web).

 > :warning: **Important note** \
 Never delete package-lock.json files.
 Update package.json file and let npm manage generation of new lock files during installation. \
-As we use lerna hoist which moves packages to root node_modules, some packages like mobile have dependency of dependency packages \
+As we use lerna hoist which moves packages to root node_modules, some packages have dependency of dependency packages \
 present only in lock files that come from project init tools.

 ## Setup